camunda-consulting/camunda-java-tutorial/content/posts/service-tasks-javaDelegates.md

 ![service task](/service-task-with-java.PNG)

-You can't just attach any old java class to a service task, you're going to need some context and for that we need a `JavaDelegate`
+You can't just attach any old java class to a service task, you're going to need some context and for that we need a `JavaDelegate` or whatever you want

 ```Java